 It was absolutely delicious--crispy on the outside, succulent, mouth-watering on the inside.
 Now cuyes have moved from the pet category into the desirable food category.

 But with reservation.
 I only devour their tender flesh at Ecuadorian ceremonies or rituals where it would be impolite not to participate.
 Or when invited to an Ecuadorian home where it is served.
 Sometimes at a restaurant if I catch a whiff of it's delectable aroma.

 Want to hear about another unusual Ecuadorian healing treatment?
 This one involves eyeballs and tadpole tails.
+Actually, my eyeball.